 Stage 1 of the BUCS season is over for 3 out of the 4 university teams I coach after the men’s 1st team played last night.
-The men’s 2nd team will still play 3 more matches at some point yet to be scheduled, but in the mean time the post-season will get underway (Division 2 teams – which includes both men’s and women’s 2nd teams – play in a cup competition which is not linked to league performance rather than a proper post-season).
+The men’s 2nd team will still play 3 more matches at some point yet to be scheduled.
+In the mean time, though, the post-season gets underway soon (Division 2 teams – which includes both men’s and women’s 2nd teams – play in a cup competition which is not linked to league performance rather than a proper post-season).

 As for the women, they went 8-2 overall.
 They split their matches with the other two top teams in the league and were unfortunate to lose out on 1st place through a tiebreak.
-This represents a significant improvement over the team’s 4-6 performance last year, and in a league that at least at the top end I would rate as stronger.
+This represents a significant improvement over the team’s 4-6 performance last year.
+I would rate the league stronger this year, at least at the top end.

 Both men and women now await their Championship first round playoff match-ups.
 Those should come out early next week.
 By coming 2nd rather than 3rd we should miss out on having to play the very top teams, but aside from that we don’t have a good idea of who we’ll play.
 There is also the question of elevation to the new BUCS Premier Leagues for next season.
-Those spots are based on final finish in the playoffs, but could require one or more playoff matches to be decided in the case of ties.
+Final finish in the playoffs determines those spots, but could require one or more playoff matches in the case of ties.

 In other words, a lot of volleyball yet to be played!